mzgoddard/webpack-cache-module-plugin/README.md

+# DEPRECATED

+This plugin was an experiment and meant to contribute to the caching discussion for webpack.
+Instead of trying to use this checkout the follow up, (hard-source-webpack-plugin](https://github.com/mzgoddard/hard-source-webpack-plugin), which works!

 # webpack-cache-module-plugin

 Experimental plugin to support longer term caching.
 At the moment manually stores built module details for a later run.
 During that later run it sees a normal module has an entry in the cache, if so it returns a CachedModule skipping work like parsing the content to determine dependencies.